commoncrawl/commoncrawl/README.md

-# CommonCrawl Support Library
+# Common Crawl Support Library

 ## Overview

-This library provides support code for the consumption of the CommonCrawl Crawl Corpus RAW crawl data (ARC Files) stored on S3.
+This library provides support code for the consumption of the Common Crawl Corpus RAW crawl data (ARC Files) stored on S3.
 More information about how to access the corpus can be found at https://commoncrawl.atlassian.net/wiki/display/CRWL/About+the+Data+Set .